 We hope that this is a rewarding and enjoyable experience for you and that you and your Guests are happy throughout the duration of their stay.
 In the event that you are unhappy or have any concerns please contact James@TheSpareRoomProject.co.uk.

-__________________________________

-Organisation Signature

-__________________________________

-Date

-__________________________________

-Host Signature

-__________________________________

-Date